dianacvetkovic/CEP146-Group_Project_2/research-notes.md

 It offers a “sci-fi becoming reality” moment that is perfect for a concise 3-minute video presentation.

-7. Possible Discussion Questions for Your Group Video
+7. Possible Discussion Questions for Group Video

 Choose one: